 Repeated tardiness is considered improper professional behavior and may result in disciplinary action, including dismissal from the clinical sites, failure of this course, and/ or dismissal from the program Clinical or laboratory tardiness is defined as arriving after the designated start time of the clinical or laboratory experience.
-A student who anticipates being late to clinical or laboratory, must directly contact the College representative as instructed (e.g., the clinical or laboratory instructor, the clinical site monitor, and/or the clinical coordinator), or a representative of the clinical site (students to follow instructions provided by the clinical coordinator).
+A student who anticipates being late to clinical or laboratory, must directly contact the College\ representative as instructed (e.g., the clinical or laboratory instructor, the clinical site monitor, and/or the clinical coordinator), or a representative of the clinical site (students to follow instructions provided by the clinical coordinator).
 Student must inform (report to) the College representative (e.g., faculty, or the site monitor) or the Clinical facility representative as soon as they arrive at the clinical site.

-- The first tardy occurrence will result in a verbal warning and a note will be placed on the student's record. - A second tardy occurrence will result in a written warning, student will be sent home, and an absence will be recorded for the component of the course (laboratory or clinical experience). - A third tardy occurrence will result in the student dismissal from the clinical site and course failure.
+- The first tardy occurrence will result in a verbal warning and a note will be placed on the student's record. - A second tardy occurrence will result in a written warning, student will be sent home, and an absence will be recorded for the component of the course (laboratory or clinical experience). - A third tardy occurrence will result in the student dismissal from the clinical site\\ and course failure\\\.

-Note: Students must inform the instructor of College Representative.
+\Note: Students must inform the instructor or College Representative.
 Communicating being late to another student is not permitted.

-Note for Medical Assisting Practicum: If a student is dismissed from the practicum site for cause, Berkeley College is not obligated to place the student at another Practicum site.
-Therefore, the student will be subject to dismissal from the Practicum training and course failure.
-In such cases, student's graduation will be delayed.
+\\ If a student is dismissed from the clinical site for cause, Berkeley College is not obligated to place the student at another clinical site.
+Therefore, the student will be subject to dismissal from clinical training and will fail the course.
+Students will be rescheduled for the particular clinical rotation pending clinical site availability.
+In such cases, a student's graduation will be delayed.

-A course failure may result in program dismissal based on the maximum number of course failures allowed for the program.
+\\\A course failure may result in program dismissal based on the maximum number of course failures allowed for the program.